Brain Injury Alliance of South Dakota

 Brainline.org has a great website with excellent information about brain injury.

-Reinventing Our Family - is a blog by Abby Maslin that chronicles about "Loving and Learning After a TBI."
-It is connected to
+Reinventing Our Family is a blog by Abby Maslin that chronicles about "Loving and Learning After a TBI."
+It is connected to Brainline.org.

-The Brain: An Interactive Map - This is a map of the brain that can help a person better understand how it works.
+The Brain: An Interactive Map - This is a map of the brain may assist a person to better understand how it works.

 Here are some particular topics/issues:

-Awareness and Depression - Depression is very common after a brain injury, particularly as a person becomes more aware
+Awareness and Depression - Depression is not uncommon after a brain injury, particularly as a survivor becomes more aware of the changes resulting from brain injury.

-Catastrophic Reaction - This is something that many people will experience to different degrees after a brain injury.
+Catastrophic Reaction - This is something experienced by many brain injury survivors.

-Neuropsychological Terms and Definitions - A list of term and definitions that may be helpful for better understanding
+Neuropsychological Terms and Definitions - A list of terms and definitions that may be helpful for better understanding medical reports.

 ABOUT BRAIN INJURY